mihaigalos/Drivers/AVR/Software_UART/README.md

 # The gist
 Own C implementation (assembler-optimized) Software UART for the AVR.
 Easily customizable through the include header.
-Just set the F_CPU, FIXED_BAUD_RATE and the PORT macros to desired values and the library should do the rest.

 Receive not yet ready.
 Please do not use uart_read().

-Tested at 9600bps 8N1 LSB first @ 1, 2, 4 and 8Mhz on a AtTiny85.
+Send tested at 9600bps 8N1 LSB first @ 1, 2, 4 and 8Mhz on a AtTiny85.
 Screenshots for 2Mhz :: 9600/8N1 available
 in screenshots/.

 # Usage